DPLA Ebooks

 Palace Marketplace, formerly DPLA Exchange, is an e-content acquisitions platform that works seamlessly with the Palace app.
 With Palace Marketplace, libraries can customize diverse collections beyond the bestsellers, including non-English titles.
 Member libraries benefit from DPLA’s ongoing publisher negotiations for new, more favorable licensing terms, and have access to our collection of more than 11,000 open access ebooks.

-DPLA's Banned Book Club ensures access to banned books
+DPLA's Banned Book Club ensures nationwide, free access to banned books

 Digital Public Library of America (DPLA) has launched The Banned Book Club to ensure that all readers have access to the books they want to read.
-The Banned Book Club makes e-book versions of banned books available to readers in locations across the United States where titles have been banned.
-The e-books will be available to readers for free via the Palace e-reader app.
+The Banned Book Club makes digital versions of banned books available to readers nationwide.
+The ebooks are available to all readers across the country for free via the Palace e-reader app.

 kindle, ereader, tablet